 The East Midlands of England would not by any stretch of the imagination be considered a region with an abundance of trout streams.
-For international readers, the East Midlands comprises of the counties of Leicestershire, Northamptonshire, Lincolnshire, Rutland, Nottinghamshire and Derbyshire.
 There is of course the wonderful trout fishing in the Derbyshire Peaks on the very western edge of the region, but what I have in mind is the flat, low lying expanse of land to the east of the peaks where rivers of the kind preferred by trout are rare.
-Instead, most of the fly fishing opportunities are focused on a cluster of large man-made reservoirs such as Rutland Water, Grafham, Pitsford, Ravensthorpe, Eye Brook and, by all accounts, they offer excellent fishing if stillwater fishing is your cup of tea.
+Here, most of the fly fishing opportunities are focused on a cluster of large man-made reservoirs such as Rutland Water, Grafham, Pitsford, Ravensthorpe, Eye Brook and, by all accounts, they offer excellent fishing if stillwater fishing is your cup of tea.
 There are only a handful of trout streams, most if not all locked away in the hands of private owners or fishing clubs with long waiting lists.
-It is not the easiest place to gain access to river trout fishing.
+It isn't the easiest place to gain access to river trout fishing.

 As the day started to heat up mayflies started to emerge and with their appearance the fish noticeably became a little less cautious.
 As did I when I waded a little too carelessly in the silt next to the river.
 I became stuck and a little apprehensive when I realised that I was slowly sinking.
 I threw my rod, backpack and chestpack on to the bank and tried to dig myself out to no avail.
 Andrew, who had wandered off to spot fish, came to my assistance when he realised I had been gone awhile but couldn’t pull me out either.
 I had visions of Andrew having to call a local farmer to bring a tractor to drag me out and the ensuing embarrassment.
 Eventually I was able to free my right leg from the mire and use it to dig a funnel for river water to flood in and dilute the ooze ensnaring my trapped left leg.
 My left leg finally loosened and became free and Andrew pulled me out whilst I grabbed a handful of nettles – anything – with my free hand to pull myself up the bank.
 Muddied, out of breath but free, we both laughed with some relief at my recent predicament.

-We drove down to the lower beat and it was immediately evident the work that has been put in to the river to make the trout habitat better and improve the fishing – tree clearance, narrowing the river channel, creating bends, the insertion of groynes.
-The fish did prove to be a little smaller, but no less fun to catch and I managed to tempt another seven trout to take the dry fly.
+We drove down to the lower beat and the work that had been put in to the river to make the trout habitat better, and improve the fishing, was immediately apparent, including tree clearance, narrowing the river channel, creating bends and the insertion of groynes.
+The fish did prove to be a little smaller, but no less fun to catch and I managed to tempt another seven trout to take a dry fly.
 In the low evening sun it was sometimes possible to see into the water and observe the fishes’ reaction to the dry fly, which must be one of the most exciting moments of dry fly fishing.

 It was a real privilege to have fished this private river and I will savour the experience for some time to come.